 Winter can be a problematic time for your feet.
 The changing temperatures, wetter, colder and icier conditions can all conspire to create sore or painful feet.
 There are a number of common foot problems in Winter that appear regularly.
 Knowing about these can help you to take steps to take care of your feet especially if you are particularly prone to conditions that get worse in the cold.

 This post may contain affiliate links which means that we get a commission if you choose to make a purchase through the link.
 This is at no cost to you.
 Please read our disclosure page for more information.

 Why Do My Feet Hurt In the Winter?

-Experiencing sore feet in Winter is relatively common for a number of reasons.
-Firstly the temperature changes mean that the muscles, tissues and blood vessels in your body start to contract.
+Experiencing foot pain in Winter is relatively common for a number of reasons.
+Firstly the temperature changes because of the cold air mean that the muscles, tissues and blood vessels in your body start to contract.
 This can cause aches and pains in your feet.

-Secondly, in Winter your feet are more likely to be encased in shoes and boots which can exacerbate existing foot conditions as well as creating new problems.
+Secondly, in Winter your feet are more likely to be encased in shoes and boots which can exacerbate existing foot conditions as well as create new problems.

 Then finally the cold weather itself makes walking conditions more treacherous which makes you more at risk of falls or twisting your ankles in the snow and ice.
 Winter foot pain can be problematic and annoying but with some simple steps, it is possible to minimize the risk and look after your health.

 So what are the most common foot problems in Winter and what can you do about them?

 Dry and Cracked Skin on Feet in Winter